Coherent Springer theory and the categorical Deligne-Langlands correspondence: Traces of representations of convolution categories

-Recall (Section~\ref{HHSec}) that Hochschild homology of $\Coh(Z)$ (or equivalently of its large variant $\QC^!(Z)$ by Remark 2.2.11 of \cite{Ch}) for a stack $Z$ is given geometrically by volume forms on the loop space Thus the vertical trace of the monoidal category $\Coh(Z)$ defines an algebra structure on $\Gamma(\omega_{\LL Z})$.
+Recall (from Section~\ref{HH geometric}) that the Hochschild homology of $\Coh(Z)$ (or equivalently of its large variant $\QC^!(Z)$ by Remark 2.2.11 of \cite{Ch}) for a stack $Z$ is given geometrically by volume forms on the loop space, or in the case of the trace of $\phi_*$ the derived fixed points: Thus the vertical trace of the monoidal category $\Coh(Z)$ defines an algebra structure on global distributions $\Gamma(\cL_\phi Z, \omega_{\cL_\phi Z})$.